operator-framework/enhancements/enhancements/operator-conditions.md

   namespace: operators
 spec:
   overrides:
-    - Upgradeable # Informs OLM to ignore the Upgradeable "OLM Supported Condition".
-    - Foo # Informs OLM to ignore the foo "OLM Supported Condition".
+  - type: Upgradeable # Allows the cluster admin to change operator's Upgrade readiness to True
+    status: "True"
+    reason: "upgradeIsSafe" # optional
+    message: "The cluster admin wants to make the operator eligible for an upgrade." # optional
 status:
   conditions:
-    type: Upgradeable
+  - type: Upgradeable
     status: "False"
     reason: "migration"
     message: "The operator is performing a migration."
     lastTransitionTime: "2020-08-24T23:15:55Z"
 ```

-Since the `Upgradeable` condition is being overridden, OLM will allow the operator to be upgraded despite the `Upgradeable Condition`'s status being set to `False`.
+Since the `Upgradeable` condition is being overridden and set to `true`, OLM will allow the operator to be upgraded.

 ### Managing the Condition CR